 - 2. Prose: Students will study two prose texts from a chosen theme; one a well-known literary “classic” written before 1900, the other a well-regarded modern novel written closer to their own lifetime.
 Both will be studied in Year One and re-visited, with a sharper critical eye in Year Two

 - 4. Coursework: Students will study two texts that will allow them to follow a theme, movement, author or period.
-The final essay comparing two texts will be between 2,500 and 3000 words long.
+The final essay comparing two texts will be between 2,500 and 3000 words in length.

 Course Specific Trips, Visits & Experiences